Back to Blogs

 2. Enjoy a summer walk at Nowton Park - the children will love the maze!

-3. Savour one of Bury St Edmunds' gastronomic experiences in Suffolk's Foodie Town.
+3. Savour one of Bury St Edmunds' gastronomic experiences in Suffolk's Foodie Capital.

-5. Listen to a Celebrity Organ Recital in the stunning and historic surroundings of St Edmundsbury Cathedral.
+5. Listen to an Organ Recital in the stunning and historic surroundings of St Edmundsbury Cathedral.

 7. Discover Suffolk's smallest town on the self-guided Clare Town Trail.

 8. Take in a show at The Apex!
-Among the shows at this summer are The Sound of Springsteen, ELO Experience and West End Workshops with Vicki Manser from Six the Musical.
+Among the shows on this summer are The Magic of the Bee Gees, Rhythm of the Dance, The Magic of Motown and The Drifters.

-9. Families will also enjoy The Wonderful Wizard of Oz and A Midsummer Night's Dream at Theatre Royal Bury St Edmunds this summer.
+9. Families will enjoy the varied programming at Theatre Royal Bury St Edmunds this summer.

 Cathedral LEGO

-11. See Bury St Edmunds from above and walk up the 202 steps to the top of St Edmundsbury Cathedral tower!
+11. Test if you have a head for heights and see Bury St Edmunds from above by walking up the 202 steps to the top of St Edmundsbury Cathedral tower!

 12. Whilst there, visit St Edmundsbury Cathedral's ambitious project to recreate the Cathedral out of 200,000 LEGO bricks!
 Visitors can see the Lego Cathedral being built before their eyes and you can offer them a hand by placing your very own brick for just £1!